 COVID-19 Vaccine Information

 The statewide call center, 877-VAX-IN-VA (877-829-4682), is open seven days a week, from 8 a.m. to 8 p.m.
-It is staffed by 750 live operators who can answer questions about the COVID-19 vaccine and assist with pre-registration.
+It is staffed by 750 live operators who can answer questions about the COVID-19 vaccine.
 The call center has English- and Spanish-speaking agents, as well as a call-back service in more than 100 other languages.
 TTY service (dial 7-1-1) is available to assist those who are deaf or hard of hearing.
 Videoconferencing in American Sign Language is also available at vaccinate.virginia.gov.
 If wait times are long, Virginians can choose to get a call back and avoid having to stay on hold.

 - Downloadable Resources and Videos